 - Behavioural changes

-- Skin and hair changes – wrinkles, brown spots on the skin, loss of skin elasticity
+- Skin and hair changes – wrinkles, brown spots on the skin, loss of skin elasticity, changes in hair colour

-- A loss or decrease in vision and hearing
+- Loss of or decrease in vision and hearing

 - Reduced sense of taste and smell